yggdrasilradio/templeofrom/README.md

 Feel free to contact me via the #temple-of-rom-ii channel on [Discord](https://discord.gg/4J5nHXm).

-Also the game is for sale at [https://templeofrom.com](https://templeofrom.com).
+Also this updated game is for sale at [https://templeofrom.com](https://templeofrom.com), which gives a little history of the game and also provides a free online level builder!

 ### Changes